Superphysics Superphysics

 Another episode from dharma samiksha:

-Thinking that, he died.
+Thinking that, you died.
 That is why you are here today.
-And that is why you feared snakes so much that you even imagined snakes where they were not.
+That is why you feared snakes so much that you even imagined snakes where they were not.
 But from today, that fear will no longer trouble you.

 Now, my boy, are you satisfied?